HarryPaniccc/DnD/Session Notes/Eclipse/Eclipse Campaign Journal.md

 - [[Pallidmoore]]

 # Act 1
-The group start in a ransacked town and fight their way out, looking to find some kind of baring on the world.
+The group start in a ransacked town and fight their way out, looking to find some kind of bearing on the world.
 This act will have them escaping [[Nethendell]] and finding [[Tira Stone]] and helping the refugees get set up, and maybe holding off against a seige.
 They will need to petition [[Lord Margit Tormon]] for shelter.
 Use the black iron pact stats for [[Lord Eskel Termon]] and friends.
 - Escape
 - Find [[Tira Stone]]
 - Help survivors + people